-- 1) Park the vehicle on a level surface. - 2) Place the Direction Control switch in the center OFF position. - 3) Make sure the Start switch is in the OFF position. - 4) Set the park brake.
+- 1) Park the vehicle on a level surface.
+If removing a ROBB, the vehicle should be positioned as close as possible to the platform where the battery will be stored. - 2) Place the Direction Control switch in the center OFF position. - 3) Make sure the Start switch is in the OFF position. - 4) Set the park brake.